 The level of community concern regarding water and stormwater can provide a measurable indicator of the state of water in the Glen Innes Severn Local Government Area.

-During 2008/09, Council and the NSW Department of Environment, Climate Change and Water (DECCW) received four complaints or calls to the Environment Line regarding water or stormwater.
+During 2009-2013, Council and the NSW Department of Environment, Climate Change and Water (DECCW) received no complaints or calls to the Environment Line regarding water or stormwater.